Welcome

 Astronomy at Williams College spans the very old and the very new.
 The Hopkins Observatory is the oldest existing astronomical observatory in the United States and houses the earliest telescope by the famous maker Alvan Clark, whose company ultimately made the still-largest refracting telescope.
 At the same time, current astronomy faculty and students carry out research with some of the world’s most advanced telescopes.

-Students interested in majoring may choose either to be an Astrophysics major, administered jointly with the Physics Department, or an Astronomy major.
-The Department’s learning objectives and student achievement goals are stated here.
+Students interested in majoring may choose either to be an Astrophysics major or an Astronomy major, both administered by the joint Department of Physics and Astronomy.
+Learning objectives and student achievement goals for both majors are stated here.

-For more information on the department and its activities, please feel free to contact us directly at the address below or
+For more information about astronomy at Williams, please feel free to contact us directly at the address below or

 Look for us on Instagram! (@williamsastronomy)